selfissued/federation-extended-listing/openid-federation-extended-listing-1_0.md

 -02

-* TBD
+* Editorial pass on various typos and formatting issues
+* Corrected example incorrectly still using the `entity_statement` query parameter renamed in 01
+* Removed references to the `revoked` parameter

 -01

 * Corrected section hierarchy for Extended Subordinate Listing Response subsection.
 * Made OpenID Federation reference normative.
 * Renamed the claim name `entity_statement` to `subordinate_statement` in the response.
-* `entity_statement` is not mandatory in the response if not explictly requested.
+* `entity_statement` is not mandatory in the response if not explicitly requested.
 * Terminology alignments.
 * Added Acknowledgements.

 -00

 * Initial version